DeveloperTinoco/api_docs/index.md

 ## /api/v1/standard-products/graphs/{dataset}/{date} - __GET__

 The <span style="color: #e30b5d;">__/graphs/{dataset}/{date}__</span> endpoint allows an authenticated user to download a zip file that contains two files.
-The files are the .pptx and the .pdf versions of the monthly graphs for each respective dataset.
+The files are the PowerPoint and PDF versions of the monthly graphs for each respective dataset.
 The endpoint takes one dataset and one date at a time.

 The following code block is continued from the code block above for the <span style="color: #e30b5d;">__/token__</span> endpoint and provides an example of how to ping this endpoint to download the zip file.